charityyoungblood/StatisticsAndProbability/CorrelationCoefficient.md

 3. Example of Interpretating Correlation Coefficient
   - Description: Report the correlation between gestation and longevity and comment on the strength and direction of the relationship.
 Interpret your findings in context.
  ## Response: The correlation is r = 0.663.
 The relationship is moderately strong and positive.
 The positive direction of the relationship means that, in general, animals that have a longer lifespan also have longer pregnancies.
 The moderate strength of the relationship tells us that there is some considerable variation around the relationship's linear form.

+ 4. Drawbacks to Correlation Coefficient
+  - The Correlation Coefficient is useful for telling us whether two variables are correlated HOWEVER, it does NOT describe the nature of the relationship between the two variables
+  - "Lines" are VERY USEFUL for describing relationships between two variables